Human height: 18th century

+19th century

-In the eighteenth and nineteenth centuries, people of European descent in North America were far taller than those in Europe and were the tallest in the world.
+In the eighteenth and nineteenth centuries, people of European descent in North America were far taller than those in Europe and were one of the tallest in the world.
 The original indigenous population of Plains Native Americans was also among the tallest populations of the world at the time.
 Some studies also suggest that there existed the correlation between the height and the real wage, moreover, the correlation was higher among the less developed countries.
-The difference in height between children from different social classes was already observed by age two.
+The difference in height between children from different social classes was already observed by the age of two.